-can take root deeply within you.
+Loneliness can take root deeply within you.
 Maybe your daily routine is punctuated by this pain emanating from an emptiness in your chest.
 If so, you know that you are in trouble.
 It is a symptom of your severed connection from humanity.
-Though it can instill a sense of worthlessness and hopelessness, it can be soothed.
+But while it can instill a sense of worthlessness and hopelessness, it can also be soothed.

-Acceptance: Many people instinctively try to run from their loneliness.
+Acceptance.
+Many people instinctively try to run from loneliness.
 Sometimes they try to hide from it by numbing themselves.
 They might sleep, watch TV, or play video games.
 Or, they might try to distract themselves with chores and activities.
 They keep busy and superficially engaged in life.
-But none of this really works – at least not for the long haul.
+But none of this really works—at least not for the long haul.
 The aching emptiness breaks through numbed bodies and mindless activity.